 About Morningstar, Inc.

 Morningstar, Inc. is a leading provider of independent investment research in North America, Europe, Australia, and Asia.
-The company offers an extensive line of products and services for individuals, financial advisors, and institutions.
-Morningstar provides data on approximately 375,000 investment offerings, including stocks, mutual funds, and similar vehicles, along with real-time global market data on more than 8 million equities, indexes, futures, options, commodities, and precious metals, in addition to foreign exchange and Treasury markets.
-Morningstar also offers investment management services through its registered investment advisor subsidiaries and has more than $180 billion in assets under advisement and management as of Dec.
-31, 2011.
-The company has operations in 27 countries.
+The company offers an extensive line of Internet, software, and print-based products and services for individuals, financial advisors, and institutions.
+Morningstar provides data on approximately 390,000 investment offerings, including stocks, mutual funds, and similar vehicles, along with real-time global market data on more than 5 million equities, indexes, futures, options, commodities, and precious metals, in addition to foreign exchange and Treasury markets.
+Morningstar also offers investment management services and has nearly $140 billion in assets under advisement and management as of March 31, 2011.
+The company has operations in 26 countries.

 Caution Concerning Forward-Looking Statements

 This press release contains forward-looking statements as that term is used in the Private Securities Litigation Reform Act of 1995.
 These statements are based on our current expectations about future events or future financial performance.
 Forward-looking statements by their nature address matters that are, to different degrees, uncertain, and often contain words such as "may," "could," "expect," "intend," "plan," "seek," "anticipate," "believe," "estimate," "predict," "potential," or "continue."
-These statements involve known and unknown risks and uncertainties that may cause the events we discuss not to occur or to differ significantly from what we expect.
-For us, these risks and uncertainties include, among others, general industry conditions and competition, including ongoing economic weakness and uncertainty; the effect of market volatility on revenue from asset-based fees; damage to our reputation resulting from claims made about possible conflicts of interest; liability for any losses that result from an actual or claimed breach of our fiduciary duties; the increasing concentration of data and development work carried out at our offshore facilities in China and India; failing to differentiate our products and continuously create innovative, proprietary research tools; failing to successfully integrate acquisitions; challenges faced by our non-U.S. operations; and a prolonged outage of our database and network facilities.
-A more complete description of these risks and uncertainties can be found in our other filings with the Securities and Exchange Commission (SEC), including our Annual Report on Form 10-K for the year ended December 31, 2010.
-If any of these risks and uncertainties materialize, our actual future results may vary significantly from what we expect.
+These statements involve known and unknown risks and uncertainties that may cause the events we discussed not to occur or to differ significantly from what we expected.
+For us, these risks and uncertainties include, among others, general industry conditions and competition, including current global financial uncertainty; the impact of market volatility on revenue from asset-based fees; damage to our reputation resulting from claims made about possible conflicts of interest; liability for any losses that result from an actual or claimed breach of our fiduciary duties; financial services industry consolidation; a prolonged outage of our database and network facilities; challenges faced by our non-U.S. operations; and the availability of free or low-cost investment information.
+A more complete description of these risks and uncertainties can be found in our filings with the Securities and Exchange Commission, including our Annual Report on Form 10-K for the year ended December 31, 2010.
+If any of these risks and uncertainties materialize, our actual future results may vary significantly from what we expected.
 We do not undertake to update our forward-looking statements as a result of new information or future events.

 Non-GAAP Financial Measures